iterative/dvc.org/static/docs/user-guide/contributing/core.md

 Message types:

-- _component_: Name of a component that this patch is affecting.
-Use `dvc` in a general case
+- _component_: If applicable, comma-separated list of affected component(s)
 - _short description_: Short description of the patch
 - _long description_: If needed, longer message describing the patch in more details